Pronto-ai/optorch/README.md

 Gradient descent not fast enough?
 Tired of managing memory and juggling template parameters to interface with your favorite nonlinear solver in C++?

 OpTorch lets you write your cost functions as PyTorch modules and seamlessly optimize them in [ceres](http://ceres-solver.org), Google's industrial strength solver.
-We use OpTorch for automatic ground-truthing at [Pronto](https://pronto.ai/), but there may be bugs or poor performance for use cases we haven't considered &emdash; we want to make OpTorch the fastest and easiest to use nonlinear solver frontend, so Issues and PRs are welcome!
+We use OpTorch for automatic ground-truthing at [Pronto](https://pronto.ai/), but there may be bugs or poor performance for use cases we haven't considered &mdash; we want to make OpTorch the fastest and easiest to use nonlinear solver frontend, so Issues and PRs are welcome!

 ## Examples